AlasdairHanson/QA-Practical-Project/README.md

 ## Infrastructure
 ---

 The application is a flask application running on two micro-services: a frontend and a backend.
+The infrastructure is designed to automatically facilitate the resources needed to run the services on a machine and connect them to a database with little user configuration.

 ### Terraform